Ubiquitine/kwin-scripts/README.md

 You can configure some additional behavior in script's configuration, e.g. always keeping a spare (empty) virtual desktop.

-### Virtual Desktops Only On Primary
+### Virtual Desktops Only On Primary (DEPRECATED)

-This script pins every window that is not on the primary display(output) to be on all desktops.
+This is a script that brings a feature similar to GNOME Mutter's `workspaces-only-on-primary` option, that is switchable virtual desktops on the primary monitor, and non-switchable virtual desktops on other monitors.

-This allows, e.g. for laptops to play video or present PPT on the external display, while still being able to switch virtual desktops on the built-in display without disruption of whatever is shown on external display.
+When the script is enabled, all windows placed on monitors other than the primary, are automatically set to be shown on all virtual desktops.
+This can be considered a hack, but from the user's perspective, this effectively results in having multiple switchable virtual desktops on the primary monitor, and fixed non-switchable virtual desktops on other monitors.
+That's how GNOME Shell handles workspaces by default, and the script mimics that.

+Besides enabling the script in the System Settings, no additional steps are required.

 ### Simple Window Groups (DEPRECATED)